sleak-lbl/weekly-emails/items/ecpwebinar.md

 ### IDEAS-ECP Webinar on "Lessons Learned & Possibilities for Using the 'Wrong' Programming Approach on Leadership Computing Facility Systems," February 16

-The Webinar entitled "Wrong Way: Lessons Learned and Possibilities for Using the 'Wrong' Programming Approach on Leadership Computing Facility Systems," originally scheduled for this Wednesday, has been postponed.
-We will let you know when it is rescheduled.

 The next webinar in the
 [Best Practices for HPC Software Developers](http://ideas-productivity.org/events/hpc-best-practices-webinars/) series is entitled "Wrong Way: Lessons Learned and Possibilities for